Schiller discography

 This is a listing of releases by Schiller, a German music project.
 Schiller released their debut studio album Zeitgeist (Spirit of the Time) on 16 August 1999.
 Schiller has seven albums that have topped the charts in Germany, Weltreise (2001), Sehnsucht (2008), Sonne (2012), Opus (2013), Future (2016), Morgenstund (2019), Summer in Berlin (2021).
-Schiller has received two Gold awards and one Platinum award for their albums.
+4 of Schiller's albums have been certified Platinum in Germany, with an additional five albums certified Gold.

 The single "Sonne" with Unheilig holds the highest entry of all the singles on the German Singles Chart with a peak position of No.12.
 To this day, Schiller have had minor success in the English speaking world, charting at No.17 in the UK with the single "Das Glockenspiel" and No.5 on the U.S. Dance Chart with "Leben… I Feel You" with Heppner.